 Building a corporate culture of trust from the onboarding process will benefit the company—and everyone in it—in the long run.
 If you are serious about remaining competitive as a startup or organization, the approach is worth implementing early.
 As Ben Horowitz puts it, “Your employees will test you on your cultural virtues, either accidentally or on purpose, so before you put one into your company, ask yourself, “Am I willing to pass the test on this?”
 (Horowitz, 2019)

 Cherre is the leader in real estate data and insight.
 We help companies connect and unify their disparate real estate data so they can make faster, smarter decisions.
-Contact us today to learn more.
+Contact us today at [email protected] to learn more.

 ▻ VP of Engineering @ Cherre ▻ Cloud Solutions Architect ▻ DevOps Evangelist